Check CRP value

 The hs-CRP (high-sensitivity CRP) measures very low CRP levels and is often used to assess cardiovascular risk.
 While the regular CRP test measures acute inflammation, the hs-CRP test indicates subtle inflammation that may be associated with a higher risk of heart disease.

-What can I do to lower my CRP level?
+What can I do to lower my inflammation marker (CRP level)?

-What can I do to lower my CRP level?
+What can I do to lower my inflammation marker (CRP level)?

 A healthy lifestyle can help lower CRP levels.
 Regular exercise, an anti-inflammatory diet, adequate sleep, and stress management contribute to reducing inflammation.
 In cases of acute inflammation, treatment with medication may be necessary.